SrijanBadhya/Debsoc/Running the PES Debsoc.md

 remember to add these pictures in recruitments later Srijan

-Everyone else, just skip past these pictures for now, skip the whole section and move onto the next section, ["Inside a Session"](#inside-a-session).
+Everyone else, just skip past these pictures for now, skip the whole section and move onto the next section by clicking this link, ["Inside a Session"](#inside-a-session).

 ![enter image description here](https://i.ibb.co/Ld6K8wb5/Screenshot-2025-09-06-165112.png)